Waterford Steamship Company

 The Waterford Steamship Company provided shipping services between Waterford and Bristol and Liverpool from 1836 to 1912.

 History

-The Waterford Steamship company ran 13 steamers to Bristol, Liverpool and Irish ports.
-Services had been operating prior to 1836, but in this year they was reorganised and it was registered as a new company.
+The Waterford Steamship Company ran 13 steamers to Bristol, Liverpool, and Irish ports.
+Services had been operating before 1836, but it was reorganized and registered as a new company this year.

 In 1870 the services operated from Waterford to London were taken over by the British and Irish Steam Packet Company.

 In 1901, in a heavy fog, RMS Oceanic of the White Star Line was involved in a collision when she rammed and sank the small Waterford Steamship Company ship SS Kincora, killing 7 people.

 It was absorbed by the Clyde Shipping Company in 1912.